RAILFAN GUIDES of the U.S.

 With that said, I continue my focus on transit with coverage of the Newark system....

 The Newark Light Rail Line began life in 1935 as the Newark Subway, operated by the Public Service Corporation as its #7 line.
-It last operating with 30 PCC cars bought from the Twin Cities Rapid Transit Co (Minneapolis and St Paul MN) in the 1950's.
+It last operated with 30 PCC cars bought from the Twin Cities Rapid Transit Co (Minneapolis and St Paul MN) in the 1950's.
 The PCC's lasted till August 24th, 2001...
 Three days later on August 27th, the line reopened using LRV's. :-( New Jersey Transit took over the operation in 1980.
 The original line was aka the #7 - City Subway Line.
 The line was 5.3mi long (8.5km) and ended at Franklin Ave in Newark.
 Over the years, a number of streetcar lines used the Newark Subway line as an access Penn Station.

 The line was extended in 2002 (June 22nd), with the opening of stations at Grove Street and Silver Lake.
 The Heller Parkway and Franklin Ave stations were combined into a new station at Branch Brook Park.
 The new maintenance facility is located adjacent to the end of the line at Grove St.